Top 6 Mistakes to avoid when starting your Quality Program

 [FREE EBOOK] Your Complete Guide to Achieving First Time Quality

-6 Common Mistakes When Starting a Construction Quality Program
+6 Common Mistakes When Starting a Construction Quality of Work Program

 Although every new quality program rollout is a little different and has its own unique bumps in the road, these six mistakes are the ones we see the most.